Internet of Things in Healthcare: Features and Opportunities

 Medicsen.
 Automatic drug delivery system

-Such health systems consist of an implanted wireless medical device and an external drug delivery device.
-They monitor a person's vital signs and regulate the amount of medication injected.
+Such health systems consist of implanted wireless IoT medical devices and external drug delivery devices.
+They monitor a person’s vital signs and regulate the amount of medication injected.
 Users have access to individual personalized data.
 Predicted glucose levels based on patient personal health information could help to avoid potential risks during the device operation.

 Elfi-Tech.
 Self-test devices